Search Results :

 • Click Save Changes to save your configuration.

-2. Configure DNN as SAML IDP
+DNN SAML IDP Add Application

-• B] Configure the Service Provider metadata manually
+B] Configure the Service Provider metadata manually

-DNN SAML IDP - add service provider
+DNN SAML IDP Upload Metadata

 • In this steps you will map the DotNetNuke user attribute to be sent in the response to the Service Provider.

 • NameID defines what SP is expecting in the subject element of SAML Assertion.
-Generally, NameID is Username or Email Address.
+Generally, NameID is Username of Email Address.
 You can select which user attribute you want to send in the NameID.

 • You can add other attributes to be sent in SAML Assertion to SP.
 The attributes include user’s profile attributes such as first name, last name, fullname, username, email, custom profile attributes etc.

-• Zoom SSO using DNN SAML IDP - DNN Attribute Mapping
+DNN SAML IDP Attribute Mapping

 Hello there!